karam-mustafa/laravel-query-helper/README.md

             ->setIds($ids)
             ->setValues($values)
             ->setTableName($tableName) // change this parameter value to your database table name.
-            ->setFieldToUpdate($columnToUpdate) // change this parameter value to your database column name.
+            ->setField($columnToUpdate) // change this parameter value to your database column name.
             ->bindIdsWithValues()
             ->executeUpdateMultiRows();